 How often you have check ups

 Your first follow up appointment will be within 6 weeks of completing treatment.
 Your check ups will continue for some years after your treatment.
-Ongoing follow up might be:
+Follow up appointments range between every 3 to 4 months to once a year.
+The time inbetween appointments increases the longer it has been since your treatment.
+It can vary from hospital to hospital.

 Some hospitals see patients less often, if the outcome of their treatment is likely to be good.
 Some are also arranging for specialist nurses to follow up patients with phone calls, to save them having to come to the hospital unnecessarily.